IHE/HIE-Whitepaper/README.md

 ## 5.1 Patient Identity Cross-Reference (PIX)

-The Patient Identity Cross-Reference [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile supports the access to a central registry of cross-referenced identities, and the feed of identity updates from distributed identity domains.
+The Patient Identity Cross-Reference [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) Profile supports the access to a central registry of cross-referenced identities, and the feed of identity updates from distributed identity domains.

 Most health information systems assign to each patient an identifier (usually a string of letters and/or numbers) that is unique to the